aidenfoxivey/aidenfoxivey.github.io/content/blog/memory101.md

 # Dr. Nullptr

-### Or, how I learned to stop worrying and love dynamic memory allocation.
+### Or, how I learned to stop worrying and love dynamic memory allocation

 So, you're an ECE150 student at the University of Waterloo.
 Maybe you have a bit of experience programming, maybe not.
 Regardless, prepare yourself for some bad